MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 > [MassTransit.Azure.ServiceBus.Core](https://nuget.org/packages/MassTransit.Azure.ServiceBus.Core/)

+The Azure Service Bus transport only supports Standard and Premium tiers of the Microsoft Azure Service Bus service.
+Premium tier is recommended for production environments.

 To configure Azure Service Bus, use the connection string (from the Azure portal) to configure the host as shown below.

 <<< @/docs/code/transports/ServiceBusConsoleListener.cs